 - Start Building.
 Dashboards complexity can range from relatively simple to highly interactive.
 Initially, build one or two dashboards to become comfortable with the tools, and allow the users to test and give you feedback.
 If your business is larger with more complex needs, you may consider working with a professional firm that specializes in implementing your dashboarding platform like Graphable (see Domo consulting for more and also read about how to customize the dashboard background as well to personalize).

 - Revise.
 Welcome feedback from users and experiment with different graph types and formats to make your dashboard more specific.
 Consider more key metrics that haven’t been visualized yet.
 Customize your dashboard to make it more intuitive.
 A common way to make dashboards even more interactive and customizable by users is to include variables (see the Domo variables article on this topic for more).

 - Expand and Iterate.
 Once your initial dashboards begin to take shape, it’s common for new questions to arise.
 Now that you have this new knowledge regarding your finance data, what new insight would a marketing dashboard allow you to learn?
 At Graphable we have found this to be a highly iterative process- as people see their data visualized, it makes them see and understand more and better ways to gain insight from that same data.
 In Domo for example, many of the capabilities to customize are designed for users to make on their own which often decreases the load on IT significantly.

 All businesses have increasing and often significant and untapped value in their data.
-Dashboarding initiatives around that data can solve that issue by making that value accessible to the business users that are charged with making the business successful.
+Business Intelligence Dashboarding initiatives around that data can solve that issue by making that value accessible to the business users that are charged with making the business successful.
 Dashboarding makes an organization’s key info and trends in the data quickly accessible so everyone can worry less about studying data and focus more on taking action.
 Read here to understand in detail how to find a best-fit business intelligence consultant partner.